tgfi/harvest_overlord/README.md

 ## Requirements

 1. You need a Harvest account.
-2. Add your credentials to config/harvest.yml
+2. Add your credentials to config/harvest.yml.
+The user_emails hash is optional, but slows performance at a rate of n + 1.
 3. Rails 4, Ruby 2.0